-An extended concept beyond automatic lighting and parking search systems.
-A concept where all buildings of the city are monitored, for safety and security improvements.
+The concept of smart city connectivity goes beyond just automatic lighting and parking search systems—it involves monitoring all buildings in a city for safety and security enhancements.

 Building monitoring starts during construction

 Structural monitoring during a building’s construction phase can play an important role.
 How?
 By ensuring the soundness of the structure and protecting the health and safety of construction workers and the general public.
 Major construction projects can impact surrounding buildings due to vibration and potential undermining.
-Adjacent buildings can therefore be monitored via sensors to ensure that no damage is occurring.
+Adjacent buildings can be monitored via sensors to ensure that no damage is occurring.
 Taking these actions helps developers to be seen as professional and responsible persons.
-In addition, these action builds confidence in the integrity of the development, especially in high density city environments.
-Then it goes through building lifetime.
+In addition, these action builds confidence in the integrity of the development, especially in high-density city environments.
+Then it goes through the building’s lifetime.

 Modern materials and construction methods mean that today’s buildings are safe and of the highest quality, but even these structures are subject to environmental impacts that have the potential to affect their integrity.
-Heavy or continued precipitation, snow and high winds can contribute to change the characteristics of the structure over extended periods.
-These changes can reduce the building’s ability to withstand extreme events or even lead to a serious failure.
-Even the toughest materials can experience corrosion or a degrading of properties, which could also reduce the integrity of the building.
+Heavy or continued precipitation, snow, and high winds can contribute to changes in the characteristics of the structure over extended periods.
+These changes can reduce the building’s ability to withstand extreme events or even lead to serious failure.
+Even the most powerful materials can experience corrosion or a degrading of properties, which could also reduce the integrity of the building.
 Such failings often only become apparent when the damage has already been done, resulting in costly repairs.
-Deploying a range of inclinometers, accelerometers and temperature sensors allows for continual monitoring of buildings, identifying changes and allowing for intervention before any significant damage has occurred.
+Deploying a range of inclinometers, accelerometers, and temperature sensors allows for continual monitoring of buildings, identifying changes, and allowing for intervention before any significant damage has occurred.

 Download brochure: